sakaiproject/sakai/reference/library/src/webapp/schedule/README.txt

 Duration: This is the duration of the event in hours and minutes.
 This is in the form hh:mm or just mm for events lasting less than an hour.
 This field is required.

 Type: This is the type of event.
-Values for this field should be taken from the list that you see in the "Activity Type" list when you would manually create a new event.
-Current valid choices are "Activity", "Exam", or "Meeting"
+Values for this field are the following: event.activity = "Activity" event.exam ="Exam" event.meeting ="Meeting" event.academic.calendar="Academic Calendar" event.cancellation="Cancellation" event.discussion="Class section - Discussion" event.lecture="Class section - Lecture"
+event.class="Class session"
+event.computer="Computer Session"
+event.deadline="Deadline"
+event.conference="Multidisciplinary Conference"
+event.quiz="Quiz"
+event.special="Special event"
+event.assignment="Web Assignment"

 Location: This can be anything that you like.
 You could put building/room numbers, city, state, or anything that you wish to show up as the location of the event.
 If